The Most Successful Level 1 CFA Exam Prep Approach

 - Ethics (ETH),

 There are 5 topic revision sessions, each accumulating topics into groups.
-This way the topics covered first are revised most often while the topics covered just before the exam are revised once (you should remember them well enough).
+This way the topics covered first are revised most often while the topics covered just before the exam are revised once ('cos they are fresh enough to remember them well).
 Note that if you change your preferred topic sequence, the topic revision groups & order will adjust accordingly.

 CFA Exam Topic Revision Groups: